questoph/spellux/README.md

 For a detailed description of logic behind the *spellux* package and a first application see the following reference paper:

 Purschke, Christoph (2020): **Attitudes towards multilingualism in Luxembourg.
-A comparative analysis of online news comments and crowdsourced questionnaire data.** Special collection „Computational Sociolinguistics“ in *Frontiers in Artificial Intelligence*, *Language and Computation*, ed. by Jack Grieve et al. doi: [https://doi.org/10.3389/frai.2020.536086](10.3389/frai.2020.536086)
+A comparative analysis of online news comments and crowdsourced questionnaire data.** *Frontiers in Artificial Intelligence* 3:536086. doi: [https://doi.org/10.3389/frai.2020.536086](10.3389/frai.2020.536086).

 ### Package info